matiassingers/awesome-readme/readme.md

 - [petkaantonov/bluebird](https://github.com/petkaantonov/bluebird) - Build badges.
 Clear description of what the project does.
 TOC for easy navigation.
 Project logo.
 Extensive explanations and examples.
 - [jakubroztocil/httpie](https://github.com/jakubroztocil/httpie) - Description of what the project does.
 Demo screenshots.
 Project logo.
 TOC for easy navigation.
 Build badges.
 Quick and simple installation and usage sections.
 Includes an examples section.
 - [karan/joe](https://github.com/karan/joe) - Project logo.
 Clear description of what the project does.
 GIF demo.
 Easy install and usage sections.
+- [aimeos/aimeos-typo3](https://github.com/aimeos/aimeos-typo3) - Project logo.
+Clear description of what the project does.
+Demo screenshot.
+TOC for easy navigation.
+Easy installation and setup sections with screenshots.
+Links for further reading.

 ## Articles